-From my research in this project, I gained insights to create a Point-of-View from the more in-depth understanding of users, their needs and your most essential insights about them.
+From my research in this project, I gained insights to create a Point-of-View from a more in-depth understanding of users, their needs and your most essential insights about them.

 We provided a broad with enough scope to start thinking about solutions that go beyond the status quo.

 The team participated in a brainstorming session to answer the proposed question.
-We included each member's ideas in the post-it notes so that everyone could vote for the most viable way.
+We included each member's ideas in the Post-it notes so everyone could vote for the most viable way.